 The pleasure of feeling at home

-In each room there is an air conditioning, a safe and the possibility of TV and Wi-Fi
+In each room there are air conditioning, safe and the possibility of TV and Wi-Fi.